polzhang/babyML/README.md

 # babyML
-babyML is a simple no-code ML platform I built as a personal project.
+BabyML is a no-code ML platform I built as a personal project.

-The project is built with Next.js for the frontend and Flask for the backend.
-It’s deployed using Vercel, Render, and Upstash to ensure everything runs smoothly.
-It uses Microsoft’s FLAML library, a simple and efficient AutoML tool, to handle machine learning tasks.
+It’s built with Next.js for the frontend and Flask for the backend, and deployed using Vercel, Render, and Upstash.
+For the machine learning tasks, I’ve integrated Microsoft’s FLAML library, which is a simple and efficient AutoML tool that takes care of everything.